CANADA STOCKS-Futures flat as investors await GDP data

 ANALYST RESEARCH HIGHLIGHTS

-Magna International Inc : Deutsche Bank raises target price to $57 from $55
+Dollarama Inc : Barclays raises target price to C$105 from C$98; rating "equal weight"

-BlackBerry Ltd : Imperial Capital raises price target to $8.50 from $7; rating "in line"
+Twin Butte Energy Ltd : Canaccord Genuity cuts to "sell" from "hold"; cuts price target to C$0.00 from C$0.06

 COMMODITIES AT 7:15 a.m.
 ET